geut/dat-workshop/README.md

 - Max Ogden
 - **and many others!**

-Special thanks to Karissa McKelvey, her work on [chatmesh](https://github.com/karissa/chatmesh-db) was where everything starts for our workshop.
+Special thanks to Karissa McKelvey, her work on [chatmesh](https://github.com/karissa/chatmesh-db) (and early work on cabal) was a huge inspiration for this workshop.